COVID19 Penalty FAQ

 Q: I impound my property taxes as part of my mortgage payment to my bank.
 What does this mean for me?

 A: You should continue to make your payments to the bank.
-Impounded property tax payments are not eligible for late payment waivers, and the Governor also made very clear in his Executive Order that the companies who hold on to your impounded payments all year are also not eligible for a penalty payment for paying late.
+Impounded property tax payments are not eligible for late payment waivers, and the Governor also made very clear in his Executive Order that the companies who hold on to your impounded payments all year are also not eligible for a penalty waiver for paying late.
 The payments received by counties from the impound account companies comprise a significant portion of property tax payments and their timely payment is critical.

 A: Yes.
 Even if you are eligible for a penalty waiver for paying late, which you will need to qualify for each and every time a payment deadline occurs, actions taken by the Governor did not relieve any taxpayer of the actual property taxes that are due.